kyma-project/kyma/tests/end-to-end/backup-restore-test/backup-restore.md

 The end-to-end test scenario looks as follows:

 - Create a new namespace
-- Create a new function in the namespace
+- Create a new function in the Namespace.
 - Verify that the function works

 - Back up the Namespace and all the resources in it.